rizkimaryanto/Speed/readme.md

 `startScene.js` act like a container of the game.
 Any game object will be initialized inside it.

-## Game scene
+### Knowing game scene

 After we're done with main scene, we can make other game object by making another game scene.
-I'll demonstrate with `spriteScene.js` as an example. file naming is up to you but I personally like to stick with one naming convention to reduce confusion and more meaningful names.
+File naming is up to you but I personally like to stick with one naming convention to reduce confusion and more meaningful names.

-Before we dive in to the actual code, we must know what main component in game scene.
+Before we dive in into the actual code, we must know main component in JS Canvas game making.
 Usually there are two main method; `draw()` and `update()`.
 Which I will explain shortly.

-### `draw()`
+#### `draw()`

 `draw()` is a method that tells the scene what to draw inside the canvas.
-They include X and Y of the canvas location as to where draw and what object to draw.
+They include X and Y of the canvas location as to where to draw and also what object to draw.

 Here is a demo use of `draw()` method to draw a red rectangle.